lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Prefix, Domain Separators and CTX {#sec-domsep-and-ctx}

-When constructing the to-be-signed message representative `M'`, several domain separator values are pre-pended to the message pre-hash prior to signing.
+The to-be-signed message representative `M'` is created by concatenating several values, including the pre-hash.

 ~~~
 M' :=  Prefix || Domain || len(ctx) || ctx || r || PH( M )
 ~~~

+Prefix:
-First a fixed prefix string is pre-pended which is the byte encoding of the ASCII string "CompositeAlgorithmSignatures2025" which in hex is:
+: A fixed octet string which is the byte encoding of the ASCII string "CompositeAlgorithmSignatures2025" which in hex is: 436F6D706F73697465416C676F726974686D5369676E61747572657332303235

-     436F6D706F73697465416C676F726974686D5369676E61747572657332303235

-Additional discussion of the prefix can be found in {{sec-cons-prefix}}.
+See {{sec-cons-prefix}} for more information on the prefix.

+Domain:
-Next, the Domain separator defined in {{sec-domsep-values}} which is the DER encoding of the OID of the specific composite algorithm is concatenated with the length of the context in bytes, the context, the randomizer `r`, and finally the hash of the message to be signed.
-The Domain separator serves to bind the signature to the specific composite algorithm used.
-The context string allows for applications to bind the signature to some application context.
-The randomizer is described in detail in {{sec-prehash}}.
+: A domain separator which is the DER encoding of the OID of the specific composite algorithm.
+The domain separator binds the signature to the specific composite algorithm.
+Domain separator values for each algorithm are listed in {{alg-parms}}.

+len(ctx):
+: A single unsigned byte encoding the length of the context.

+ctx:
+: The context bytes, which allows for applications to bind the signature to an application context.

+r:
+: The randomizer, which is described in {{sec-prehash}}.

+PH( M ):
+: The hash of the message to be signed.

 Note that there are two different context strings `ctx` at play: the first is the application context that is passed in to `Composite-ML-DSA.Sign` and bound to the to-be-signed message `M'`.
 The second is the `ctx` that is passed down into the underlying `ML-DSA.Sign` and here Composite ML-DSA itself is the application that we wish to bind and so the DER-encoded OID of the composite algorithm, called Domain, is used as the `ctx` for the underlying ML-DSA primitive.